uptycslabs/terraform-aws-uptycs/modules/cspm_integration/README.md

 # Terraform module for AWS CSPM Integration with Uptycs

-This module allows you to integrate an AWS account with Uptycs so that required AWS telemetry is accessible to CSPM and CIEM applications.
+This module allows you to integrate an AWS account with Uptycs, providing access to crucial AWS telemetry for CSPM and CIEM applications.

 ## Usage